-Dependency on the insurance cash cow can lead to ignoring the tens of millions of Americans who are either uninsured, have high-deductible health insurance, or just want to escape from bureaucratic medicine all together.
-There are thousand of consumers who want healthcare without an insurance company’s or governmental involvement.
-They reserve the right to choose their preferred provider with no outstide influence.
+Dependency on the insurance cash cow can lead to ignoring the tens of millions of Americans who are either uninsured, have high-deductible health insurance, or just want to escape from bureaucratic medicine altogether.
+There are thousands of consumers who want healthcare without an insurance company or governmental involvement.
+They reserve the right to choose their preferred provider with no outside influence.

-There are therapists who are bypassing insurance all together too.
+There are therapists who are bypassing insurance companies too.

 Therapists are setting up cash-only practices with the goals of spending more time with their patients and taking back financial control over their livelihoods.
 They cater to consumers who are looking for affordable medical care and expect to pay out of their own pocket for some or all of their healthcare.